THE Leland Stanford Junior University — Federal Contractor Profile

 Frequently Asked Questions

-What does THE LELAND STANFORD JUNIOR UNIVERSITY do for the government?
+What does THE LELAND STANFORD JUNIOR UNIVERSITY do for the federal government?

 How much taxpayer money does THE LELAND STANFORD JUNIOR UNIVERSITY receive?